vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 Either way, I need to make sure to still hit my latest-in-bed time.

+### Reducing the incidence of sudden waking up

+* If possible, make sure the alarm is set to a reasonable time, at least 30 minutes after when I expect to wake up naturally.

+* To the extent possible, configure alerts so that they don't phone me before my natural waking-up time.
+On occasions where I need to sleep in a bit more due to going to sleep late, I may want to tweak the alert settings temporarily.

 ## Best practices to follow during health issues

 ### When to get into bed